-The primary 3D printer or home 3D printer, which used the stereolithography approach, was created by Charles W. Hull in the mid-1980s.
-They vary from entry-level 3D printing kits to superior business methods, and 3D Programs additionally give on-demand elements companies, principally to enterprise customers.
+The primary 3D printer or resin 3D printers for home and office use, which used the stereolithography approach, was created by Charles W. Hull in the mid-1980s.
+They vary from entry-level DIY 3D printing kits to superior business methods, and 3D Programs additionally give on-demand elements to companies, principally to enterprise customers.

 His invention was expanded upon over the next three decades, with the introduction of stereolithography in 1984.
 Chuck Hull of 3D Systems invented the first 3D printer in 1987, which used the stereolithography process.
 This was followed by developments such as selective laser sintering and selective laser melting, among others.
 Other expensive 3D printing systems were developed in the 1990s-2000s, although the cost of these dropped dramatically when the patents expired in 2009, opening up the technology for more users.